November 22, 2024

 • Always extinguish candles before leaving the home or going to bed at night.

-• When displaying natural trees, cut a few inches off the trunk and place in a sturdy stand that holds water.
+• When displaying natural trees, cut a few inches off the trunk and place it in a sturdy stand that holds water.

-• Choose artificial trees labeled as fire resistant.
+• Choose artificial trees labeled as fire-resistant.

 • Use no more than three light sets on any one extension cord.